syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio-2019.md

 <!-- markdownlint-disable MD024 -->

-# Getting started with Syncfusion Blazor WebAssembly App in VS 2019
+# Getting started with Blazor WebAssembly App in VS 2019

 This article provides a step-by-step instructions about how to create Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) with Syncfusion Blazor components setup pre-configured in it.